jdrumgoole/pymongoshell/README.md

 The shell is actually a shim class that wraps the [`pymongo.Collection`](https://api.mongodb.com/python/current/api/pymongo/collection.html) class.
-The class `mongodbshell` intercepts method and property requests and forwards them to that class.
+The class `pymongoshell` intercepts method and property requests and forwards them to that class.

 We then process the return values using the properties: